Conversions between kinetic and surface energy in periodically forced multiphase turbulence: Modelling

 Equation \eqref{eq:dot_Ek} is exact while Eq. \eqref{eq:dot_eps} is a model equation for the time variations of the kinetic energy dissipation rate $\epsilon$.
-The latter depends on some model parameters $C_{1}$ and $C_{2}$ which needs to be determined.
-The $k-\epsilon$ model is a set of coupled but closed ordinary differential equations (ODE) which provides estimates for the kinetic energy and dissipation, where the forcing $F$ is the input.
-The steady state solution of Eq. \eqref{eq:dot_Ek}, is $F^0=\epsilon^0$ (superscript 0 denote the steady state quantities).
+The latter depends on some model parameters $C_{1}$ and $C_{2}$ which needs to be determined. {For statistically homogeneous turbulence, the $k-\epsilon$ model is a set of coupled but closed ordinary differential equations (ODE) which provides estimates for the kinetic energy and dissipation, where the forcing $F$ is the input.
+In inhomogeneous flows, spatial derivatives needs to be included and the $k-\epsilon$ model becomes a set of partial differential equations.} The steady state solution of Eq. \eqref{eq:dot_Ek}, is $F^0=\epsilon^0$ (superscript 0 denote the steady state quantities).
 For Eq. \eqref{eq:dot_eps} to be compatible with the steady state solution $\dt{\epsilon}^0=0$, the model parameters $C_{1}$ and $C_{2}$ should be equal, i.e. $C_{1}$ = $C_{2} = C_k$.
 The $k-\epsilon$ model can thus be rewritten as:

 For turbulent flows with time-periodic forcing, the $k-\epsilon$ model predicts a finite time delay between forcing and dissipation, which depends on the ratio between the forcing frequency and the inverse of eddy turn-over time $C_k \epsilon^0 / E_k^0$.
 However, the model predicts that $E_k$ and $\epsilon$ are in phase, which is inconsistent with a wide range of observations supporting out-of-equilibrium dynamics.